morris/vanilla-prime/README.md

 only web standards, conventions, a unix-style toolset, and some elbow grease.

 Vanilla Prime is not meant to be _easy_.
-From a developer's perspective, it's certainly less ergonomic than your fully integrated framework du jour.
+From a developer's perspective, it is certainly less ergonomic than your fully integrated framework du jour.

+But it can be learned,
-But you will become deeply familiar with the web platform, and your websites will be performant and lightweight and timeless
+and you will become deeply familiar with the web platform, and your websites will be performant and lightweight and timeless